yizeyi18/abacus-develop/docs/advanced/interface/Wannier90.md

 [Wannier90](http://www.wannier.org/) is a useful package to generating the maximally-localized Wannier functions (MLWFs), which can be used to compute advanced electronic properties.
 Some post-processing tools (such as WannierTools, etc.) will use MLWFs for further analysis and calculations.

 Currently ABACUS provides an interface to Wannier90 package.
 The users are assumed to be familiar with the use of Wannier90.
-The ABACUS-Wannier90 interface is only suitable for nspin=1 or 2, not for nspin=4 or spin-orbit coupling (SOC).
+The ABACUS-Wannier90 interface is suitable for nspin=1, 2, 4 (including lspinorb=1).

 To construct the MLWFs using the wave functions of ABACUS generally requires four steps.
 Here we use the diamond as an example which can be found in [examples/interface_wannier90/](https://github.com/abacusmodeling/abacus-develop/tree/develop/examples/interface_wannier90).

-1. Enter the `ABACUS_towannier90/` folder, prepare a Wannier90 input file `diamond.win`, which is the main input file for Wannier90.
+1. Enter the `ABACUS_towannier90_pw/` folder, prepare a Wannier90 input file `diamond.win`, which is the main input file for Wannier90.
 Then To generate `diamond.nnkp` file by running Wannier90,  which ABACUS will read later:

     ```
     wannier90 -pp diamond.win